vikash0304/vikash.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a web developer,
+Apart from being a developer,

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different places and explore different cultures.
 When i am inside , i play chess and listening music in my free time.